Archer6621/jupyterlab-daisy/README.md

 ## Installation instructions

-Download the tarball that is added to a release, and then execute the following command in your desired environment:
+Download the tarball that is added to any release, and then execute the following command in your desired environment:
 ```
 pip install <location of tarball>
 ```